jshively37/pa_build_lab/document_fw_build/1_azure_configure/azure_configure.md

 ### Information Needed to complete:
 * Subnet for VPN Zone
 * Know the subnet for trust
-* DNS name to use for untrust interface
+* DNS name to use for untrust interface (dynamic peering)
 * Trust subnet range

 ### Find the Resource Group